 It is important to remember that while there is a growing body of scientific and anecdotal evidence to suggest cannabis can be an effective treatment for controlling some forms of seizures, there is no consensus in the medical community for its use.
 You must talk to your doctor before making any changes to your medication regime.

-Epilepsy Toronto does not take a position on its use, but encourages further research.
+Epilepsy Toronto does not take a position on its use but encourages further research.

-Some Common Questions About Cannabis
+FAQ About Cannabis

 Has cannabis been legally used in Canada to control seizures?